-Myth #1: You need not get a flu shot this year because you had one last year.
+Myth #1: You do not need to get a flu shot this year because you had one last year.

 Truth: Getting an annual flu vaccine is necessary to fight the flu viruses that research shows will be most common in the upcoming season.